-"I made an obvious good decision by saying Thanks"
+"I made an obvious good decision by absorbing the energy."

 Thanks Chuck, it is paradoxical the only simple title for my profession is "Travel Writer," and in reality I feel insulted when grouped or compared to Travel Writers.
 I personally have more respect for Soap Opera writers, there is more reality involved.